MinecraftWars/Gringotts/doc/configuration.md

 * `name` Name of the currency to be used in messages to players.
 Please enter both a singular and plural version.
 * `fractional` Whether to allow fractional values. `true` or `false`
 * `digits` Decimal digits used in representation and calculation of the currency.
 Set this to 0 to use only whole number values.
-* `denominations` A key-value map, defining the [item id](http://www.minecraftwiki.net/wiki/Data_values#Item_IDs) of the actual item type to use as currency, and the value of the item.
+* `denominations` A list of key-value mappings, defining the [material](http://kiwike.se/wiki/index.php/Item_Names) of the item type to use as currency, and the value of the item.

+#### Denominations

+Denominations have the following format:

+     denominations:
+       - material: material name or id
+         damage: damage value of material (optional)
+         value: a number
+         name: a custom name for the currency item (optional)
+       - (optional: more denominations)
+       - ...

 The keys may be either a single number for the item id, or two numbers in the format "id;damage", where "damage" is the damage aka data value of the item.
 The value can be a whole or fractional number denoting the value of a denomination.
 However the number of fractional digits in a currency value should not exceed the number defined as `digits`.

-#### Example denomination setup with fractional values and items with data values
+##### Example denomination setup with fractional values and items with data values

 The following setup shows how to specify a currency with Lapis Lazuli as minor denomination with a value of 0.05, Skeleton Heads with a value of 10 and Creeper Heads with a value of 60:

     denominations:
+      - material: ink_sack
+        damage: 4
-      351;4: 0.05
+        value: 0.05
+        name: 'Blue Coin'
+      - material: skull_item
-      397: 10
+        value: 10
+        name: 'Skull Coin'
+      - material: skull_item
+        damage: 4
-      397;4: 60
+        value: 60
+        name: 'Danger Coin'

 ### Taxes ###